ahilles107/daux.io/docs/05_Plugins/03_Newscoop_Article_Of_The_Day.md

 - `firstDay`      - define first day of the month in calendar view
 - `earliestMonth` - define the earliest month in calendar view for specified year
 - `latestMonth`   - define latest month of the current year in calendar view (similarly to an example above)
+- `currentMonth`  - define if latest month should be the current month (if set, `latestMonth` option doesn't apply)
 - `showDayNames`  - show / hide day names on top of calendar view
 - `navigation`    - show / hide navigation bar
 - `imageWidth`    - articles image width (optional field)